Chapter 16 : If My Eyes are Sad

 I want to thank all of my Reviewers for making this so fun for me.
-Your guesses were excellent and fit so well.
-They were brilliant and so fun to read.
-Thank you to all who participated and even those who had no idea and chose not to guess.
-I have the best Reviewers.
-Thank you so very much!
-There were several that guessed correctly.
-So now without further waiting... let's read what Draco's last word really is...
+Your guesses were excellent and fit so well... several guessed correctly.
+Without further waiting... let's read of Draco's last word.

 As Draco walked a long corridor, he saw Goyle running toward him at a frantic pace.

 “What’s wrong?”
 Draco asked.

 “Kissed a girl before it was time, I suppose!” his Slytherin friend managed to explain as he ran passed.

 But that’s about the time a very heated and angry girl came running after Goyle.